The Foundry

 Learn more →The Lodge

-The private dwelling of Friday—the person for whom the Estate was built, and who oversees its planning and direction in an executive capacity.
+The private residence of Friday, for whom the Estate was built and who oversees its planning and direction in an executive capacity, and of Amy, Cartographer of Light and co-architect.
 The Lodge is both a home and a compass: where the vision lives.